remiroazocar/remiroazocar.github.io/about.md

 permalink: /about/
 ---

-I am a first year PhD student at the [University College London](https://www.ucl.ac.uk/) [Department of Statistics] (https://www.ucl.ac.uk/statistics/), where I work with [Gianluca Baio] (http://www.statistica.it/gianluca/).
+I am a first year PhD student at the [UCL Department of Statistics](https://www.ucl.ac.uk/statistics/), where I work with [Gianluca Baio](http://www.statistica.it/gianluca/).
+I am interested in applying Bayesian methods to survival analysis and health economics.
+I also like basketball.

-### More Information

-A place to include any other types of information that you'd like to include about yourself.
+I hold an undergraduate degree in Mathematics and Physics and a master's degree in Machine Learning from UCL.

 ### Contact me